 Dangers of Using a Russian IP Address

 There’s no real danger in changing your IP address to a Russian one, but there are reasons to make sure you have a secure connection.
-For example, where a provider is based may be of interest to you, especially if your activities will be risky.
+For example, where a VPN provider is based may be of interest to you, especially if your activities will be risky.
 If that’s the case, you should read our piece on privacy laws.

-Yarovaya law gives authorities access to user data. if a website or service is added to the register of information-dissemination organizers, it has to collect and store users’ metadata and provide it to the Russian authorities.
+Yarovaya law gives authorities access to user data.
+If a website or service is added to the register of information-dissemination organizers, it has to collect and store users’ metadata and provide it to the Russian authorities.

-Communications data, including text, video and audio, must be held for six months and metadata must be kept for one year, and authorities can access those records without a court order.
+Communications data, including text, video and audio, must be held for six months, metadata must be kept for three years, and authorities can access those records without a court order.
 The Russian government has also been found to be using SORM, which is a type of surveillance that monitors internet traffic and phone communication.
 Read our best VPN for Russia piece for more on the country.